-Penalty: Expulsion of the offender from the Island and denied entry until the violation has been remedied.
+Correction: Expulsion of the offender from the Island and entry denied until the violation has been remedied.

-J. Violation: Failure to keep the building site free of litter and construction debris and particularly to clean the site after work each day.
+J. Violation: Failure to keep the building site free of litter and construction debris and particularly to clean the site after work each day

-Penalty: Daily fine commencing the second day after notification by the ARC and continuing until the violation is corrected.
+Correction: A stop work order may be issued the second day after notification by the ARC and will remain in effect until the violation is corrected.